How to Become a Freelance Illustrator: 6 Tips to Get You Started

 These sites will bring you straight to the right target audience — people who really need good illustrators — for you.
 The downside is that the competition can be quite intense, and some sites do require previous experience or qualifications.

 This does mean that if you may find it challenging to find jobs here if you’re just starting to freelance.
+(Beware also of freelance scams that take advantage of beginners.)
 Still, you can learn a lot from browsing job boards and others’ profiles while you build up your own profile.
 When you do get a gig from marketplaces, the task and its pay will justify all that hard work.

 4. Be active on social media